War of the Succession of Landshut: Background

 In the meantime, Elisabeth and Ruprecht had dissolved the regency council in Landshut on 17 April.
 Ruprecht's Palatine troops occupied Landshut, the residential city of Burghausen and various other towns.
 After Ruprecht's father, the Elector Palatine Philipp the Upright, had declared support for his son, war was waged on Palatine territorries as well.
 He was supported even by the Kings of France and Bohemia as well as the Margrave of Baden, bringing his troop count up to around 30,000.

 Albrecht, on the other hand, had 60,000 troops at his disposal.
 Next to Maximilian's force he was supported by the Swabian League, Duke Ulrich of Wurttemberg, Margrave Frederick I of Brandenburg-Ansbach and the Free Imperial City of Nuremberg, who sent 5,000 men.
-King Maximilian declared an Imperial Ban on Ruprecht and his father Philipp on 5 Max 1504.
+King Maximilian declared an Imperial Ban on Ruprecht and his father Philipp on 5 May 1504.

 The War of the Succession of Landshut marked the end of a decades-long conflict inside the Wittelsbach dynasty.
 Main protagonists were the lines of Bavaria-Landshut and Bavaria-Munich, as well as King Maximilian I of the Habsburg dynasty.
 In the beginning, it was Albrecht IV of Munich who led a more offensive course in opposition to the imperial Habsburg family, but the dukes of Landshut were no less hostile to the Habsburgs.
 The traditionally close bond between dukes George and Albrecht rapidly deteriorated after 1493.
 Albrecht's succession seemed safe with the birth of his son William.
 George on the other hand tried to secure his own succession through a political change of course: he allied with the Electoral Palatinate, which was not acceptable for Albrecht.
-King Maximilian supported the latter, not the least due to his own ambitions that always had the dynastic claim to hegemony of the Habsburg dynasty at heart.
+King Maximilian supported the latter, who was married to his sister Kunigunde of Austria, not the least due to his own ambitions that always had the dynastic claim to hegemony of the Habsburg dynasty at heart.